Methw/support/src/content/hardware-wallets/hardware-wallet-recommendations.md

 The hardware options give you peace of mind, are easy to use, and are becoming a must-have for anyone storing more funds than they are willing to lose.
 I would personally recommend it for anyone storing anything over 2wks salary.

 The device itself holds the keys and signs transactions for you.
-MyCrypto is integrated with both Ledger and TREZOR, so you can even use the same interface you are already familiar with.
+ClassicEtherWallet is integrated with both Ledger and TREZOR, so you can even use the same interface you are already familiar with.
 This ensures your keys aren't ever on any internet-connected device.
 Phishers can't get them.
 Malware can't get them.
 Keyloggers can't get them.

 When you set it up you will write down your key (24-word backup phrase) and store it offline in a secure secondary location.
 This prevents you from losing access to your funds if something were to happen to your hardware wallet.